Film Spoilers and

 There were only two survivors (although both were injured), after blonde medical biologist Dr. Susan McAlester (Saffron Burrows), the one responsible for genetically-engineering the sharks, sacrificed herself:

-Seated on floating debris and wreckage from the explosion, the two discussed what had happened, and the arrival of a new workers' boat:
+Seated on floating debris and wreckage from the explosion, the two discussed what had happened, as the new workers' boat arrived and rescued them:

 Deep Red (1975, It.) (aka Profondo Rosso, or The Hatchet Murders)